PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

          # If working in Jupyter Notebook, the following will create a widget
          # which can be used to scale the cluster interactively:
          cluster

-.. .. admonition:: Dask Gateway cluster setup (example notebook)
-..    :class: toggle

-..    :doc:`demos/gateway-cluster`

-..
-You can copy this notebook from ``/depot/cms/purdue-af/purdue-af-demos/gateway-cluster.ipynb``
-..    and customize it for your purposes.

 2. Shared environments and storage volumes in Dask Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^